-Place chopped chocolate in the bowl of a food processor.
+- Place chopped chocolate in the bowl of a food processor.
 Pulse until chocolate is fine crumbs.

 - Stir often until it just comes to a boil.
 Pour the hot cream over the chocolate, put the lid on the food processor bowl, and let sit for 2-3 minutes.

 - Remove lid and scrape down the sides and bottom of the food processor bowl.
 Return lid and pulse for 5-10 more seconds or until the mixture, which is called ganache, is smooth.

-over-mix your ganache or it will turn grainy as it sets up.
+- Don’t over-mix your ganache or it will turn grainy as it sets up.

 - Use a whisk to create an emulsion.
 Begin by stirring just in the center of the bowl, then slowly bring the whisk out to the edge of the bowl.

-Stir just until combined and the ganache is smooth.
-If you have chunks of chocolate remaining, place the entire bowl in microwave and heat on high for 10 seconds.
+- Stir just until combined and the ganache is smooth.

+- If you have chunks of chocolate remaining, place the entire bowl in microwave and heat on high for 10 seconds.

 Trouble Shooting Ganache:

 If your ganache gets too hot the cocoa butter from the chocolate will separate and rise to the surface.
 The cocoa butter will harden as the ganache cools and you will have chunks of cocoa butter throughout.
 This can happen if you add cream that is too hot or get the ganache too hot in the microwave.
 If your ganache does separate or look oily, add a little cold whipping cream (a tablespoon at a time) and mix until smooth.